Education

 Lyle Center Upgrades

-Originally designed as a net-zero carbon complex, the Lyle Center for Regenerative Studies was built in two phases and includes classrooms, faculty offices, The Commons, and student housing (Sunspace and Riverfront Dormitories).
-Over 25 years later, many of its systems required modernization to meet current performance standards and support year-round use for instructional programs, public events, research, and residential life.
+Originally designed as a net-zero carbon complex, the Lyle Center for Regenerative Studies was built in two phases and includes classrooms, faculty offices, The Commons, and student housing.
+Over 25 years later, many of its systems required modernization to meet current performance standards and support year-round instructional programs, public events, research, and residential life.

 SERVICES PROVIDED: